 Conclusion.

 In this article, I’ve shown you a 5-step process that results in targeted, relevant information to make a timely, informed decision.
-Specifically, this information gathering process starts with a decision-maker’s guidelines for information gathering.
+Specifically, this information gathering process starts with a decision-maker providing guidance for information gathering.
 From there the decision team identifies what they know and what they do not know.
 This is their information gap.
 Consequently, this void in information reveals what data they need.
 As a result, they gather what is necessary, clarify it, and deliver the most relevant information they can in the time available.
 From there, the decision-maker, armed with the best information, moves forward confidently, assured that their decision will achieve the desired outcome.

 For more from SC Tech Insights, see the latest articles on Data Analytics and Decision Science.